 Often we focus so much on the goal or destination that we forget the journey.
 Disconnect from each precious step, and stress is created–the sense that we are ‘Not There Yet’.
-Yet joy can only be found in the here-and-now, and has nothing to do with goals, destinations, or getting what you want.
+Yet joy can only be found in the here-and-now and has nothing to do with goals, destinations, or getting what you want.
 Take the focus off the 10,000 steps to come, the 10,000 steps you have not yet trodden, the 10,000 things that are missing right now, and remember the present step, this ancient living ground, your own intimate presence.
 Breathe.
 Feel the life in your body.
 Often we don’t know where we are headed, and that’s perfectly okay.
 Befriend any uncertainty, doubt, trepidation that you feel; learn to love this sacred place of no answers.
-It is alive, and creative, and full of potential.
+It is alive and creative and full of potential.

 9. Embrace your Stumbling; It is Perfect too

 If you realize that you’re lost in a story, that you’re disconnected, that you’ve forgotten the moment, celebrate!
 You have just woken up from a dream.
 A great intelligence is alive in you, a power to realize and connect.
 You have stepped out of millions of years of conditioning.
 Don’t punish yourself for forgetting, but celebrate your ability to remember!
 The moment doesn’t mind that you forgot it!
 Forgetting is a perfect scene in the movie.
 Allow yourself to forget, sometimes!
 Be humbled by the journey rather than trying to be ‘perfect.’
-Doubt, disappointment and disillusionment will be constant friends along this pathless path.
+Doubt, disappointment, and disillusionment will be constant friends along this pathless path.
 There is no destination in presence, no image of ‘success’ to live up to.
-You cannot go wrong, when there is no image of ‘right.’
+You cannot go wrong when there is no image of ‘right.’

 10. Stop Comparing; You are Life Itself!

 You are unique; your journey is wholly original.
 We may all be expressions of the very same ocean of consciousness, but at the same time, we are all individual expressions of that very ocean, totally different in our wave-ness!
 Don’t compare yourself with anyone else.
 When you start comparing, you devalue your own unique, irreplaceable gifts, talents and truths, and disconnect from your unique present experience.
-Don’t compare this moment with any image of how it could, should, or might have been.
+Don’t compare this moment with an image of how it could, should, or might have been.
 Healing is possible when you say yes to where you are now, even if it’s not where you dreamed you would be ‘by now.’
 Trust, and trust sometimes that you cannot trust.
-Perhaps even your inability to trust can be trusted here, and even the feeling that you cannot hold the moment, is itself already being held.
+Perhaps even your inability to trust can be trusted here, and even the feeling that you cannot hold the moment is itself already being held.